alexleboucher/docker-express-postgres-boilerplate/README.md

 ## Common Errors

-If you encounter an error when running `yarn docker:up`, make sure you launched Docker Desktop.
+If you encounter an error when running `yarn docker:up`, make sure Docker Desktop is running.

 If you encounter an error when running a script, make sure you ran the script in the `api` container shell.